-We will investigate and send you a written decision to let you know if the fine stands or if it has been waived.
+We will investigate and send you a written decision to let you know if the fine stands or been waived.
 We will also advise you on your further review rights including access to the independent Disputes Commissioner.

-You can find more information on the disputes process, or you can phone Council on 07 3403 8888.
+You can find more information on the disputes process or phone Council on 07 3403 8888.